Tangerine98/Point-Cloud-Generation/README.md

 ### Gnerating the PCD

-Connect your arduino and then run the following commands
+Connect your arduino and then run the following command
 ```
-cd GetData
 python findpoints.py
 ```

 ### Visualize the PCD file

-Copy the Generated points.pcd into `./GeneratePointCloud` and run
+Run the following command after the pcd file has been generated
 ```
-cd GeneratePointCloud
 python pointscloud.py points.pcd
 ```